 By default the stack uses a job queue of

-default but you can specify any other queue name you’d like.
-See the Buildkite Agent Job Queue docs for more info.
+default, but you can specify any other queue name you like.
+See the Buildkite Agent job queue docs for more info.

-After creating the stack, you'll be taken to the CloudFormation console.
-Click the “Refresh” button in the top right hand corner of the screen until you see the stack being created.
+After creating the stack, Buildkite takes you to the CloudFormation console.
+Click the Refresh icon in the top right hand corner of the screen until you see the stack status is

-You've now got a working Elastic CI Stack ready to run builds! 🎉
+You now have a working Elastic CI Stack for AWS ready to run builds! 🎉

 Running your first build

-Once your build is created head back to AWS EC2 Autoscaling console to monitor the Elastic CI stack creating new EC2 instances:
+Once your build is created, head back to AWS EC2 Auto Scaling Groups to watch the Elastic CI Stack for AWS creating new EC2 instances:

-Select the “buildkite-AgentAutoScaleGroup-xxx” group and then the the “Instances” tab.
-You'll see instances starting up to run your new build and after a few minutes they'll transition from
+Select the buildkite-AgentAutoScaleGroup-xxxxxxxxxxxx group and then the Instances tab.
+You'll see instances starting up to run your new build and after a few minutes they'll transition from Pending to InService:

-Once the instances are ready you'll see them appear on your Buildkite Agents page:
+Once the instances are ready they will appear on your Buildkite Agents page:

 And then your build will start running on your new agents:

-Congratulations on running your first Elastic CI Stack build on Buildkite! 👏🎉
+Congratulations on running your first Elastic CI Stack for AWS build on Buildkite! 👏🎉